sodascience/kansenkaart_preprocessing/resources/documentation/COMPONENTS.md

 We use ZVWZORGKOSTENTAB microdata to define our health costs outcomes.
 We define specialist costs as an indicator for having costs of specialist care within the basic health insurance.
 We define basis GGZ costs as an indicator for having costs of generalist basic mental healthcare within the basic health insurance.
 We define pharmaceutical costs as an indicator for having costs of pharmacy within the basic health insurance.
 We define hospital costs as an indicator for having costs of hospital care within the basic health insurance.
 We define total health costs as the average total health costs.

-## 2. Perinatal cohort
+### 2. Perinatal cohort
 We use PRNL microdata to define our perinatal outcomes.
 We restrict the cohort to gestational age between our chosen day interval (`cut_off_days_min` - ` cut_off_days_max`).
 We also remove deaths occurring up to a few days after birth (`cut_off_mortality_day`).
 To determine the date of death of the child, we use DO, DOODOORZTAB, and GBAOVERLIJDENSTAB microdata.
 The perinatal cohort consists of two outcomes.
 We define low birth weight as an indicator for having a birth weight below the 10th percentile of the birth weight percentile conditionally on gestational age and sex according to the [Hoftiezer curve]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/resources/Hoftiezer_Geboortegewicht%20curves.xlsx).
 We define premature birth as a gestational age before 37 completed weeks of gestation.

 Another predictor for the perinatal cohort is the household income of the mother (IHI and INHATAB microdata).
 Household income measures the average household income of the mother over a period interval (`parent_income_year_min` - ` parent_income_year_max`).
 To link household income to our cohort, we use data from INPATAB which serves as a ‘bridge’ between INHATAB and our cohort.
+Children with no observable mother’s household income are removed from our cohort.
 Similar to parental income, we impose a few income definition restrictions:
 1. We convert household income with the value 999999999 (the value 999999999 means that the person belongs to a household with no perceived income) or with negative income (income below 0) to NA (not available).
 2. We censor income above the limit of euros (`income_censoring_value`).
 3. We adjust household income for inflation using the [consumer price index (CPI)]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/resources/Consumentenprijzen__prijsindex_2015_100_07012021_123946.csv) from CBS Statline (`cpi_base_year`).

-Children with no observable mother’s household income are removed from our cohort.

-## 3. High school cohort
+### 3. High school cohort
 We use HOOGSTEOPLTAB microdata to define our high school outcomes.
 We measure the high school education level of individuals at the age of 16.
 We define VMBO-high plus as an indicator for following at least a VMBO-high high school education.
 We define HAVO plus as an indicator for following at least an HAVO high school education.
 We define VWO plus as an indicator for following at least a VWO high school education.

-## 4. Elementary school cohort
+### 4. Elementary school cohort
 We use INSCHRWPOTAB microdata to define our elementary school outcomes.
 We restrict the cohort to students who are in group 8 of Dutch elementary school.
 We then pick the latest observation of duplicated students who repeated the school year in group 8.
 In other words, we remove the test scores of the first year and keep the test scores in the following year for students who appear twice in the data.
 The elementary school cohort consists of 11 outcomes.

 We define WPO math as an indicator for having at least the required level of math.
 We define WPO reading as an indicator for having at least the required level of reading.
 We define WPO language as an indicator for having at least the required level of language.